riteshvish/google-contacts-crud/README.md

 * Select https://www.google.com/m8/feeds/ (Select & authorize APIs ->  Contacts V3)
 * Click on Authorize APIs
     * Google Login Form will Popup to authorize your scope
-    * After authorization it will redirect to your given redirect url (https://developers.google.com/oauthplayground) with authorize token
+    * After authorization, it will redirect to your given redirect URL (https://developers.google.com/oauthplayground) with authorizing token
 * Click on Exchange authorization code for tokens Button to get your first access token

 ** Note Access Token will get expire after 3600 secs [To Check your Access Token Status](https://www.googleapis.com/oauth2/v1/tokeninfo?access_token=your_access_token)